Mulroney warns of ‘rough’ NAFTA talks ahead

 “They are looking at the independent dispute mechanism with Canada and rules of origin whereas they are looking at other things with Mexico,” Mr. Mulroney said in a panel discussion with The Globe and Mail’s Editor-in-Chief, David Walmsley.
 “This is not trivial for us and we are going to have be very vigilant and very careful and very thoughtful.”

 Mr. Mulroney said he is particularly concerned that the Americans will want to eliminate the independent dispute mechanism panels so that U.S. courts can adjudicate trade disputes.
-The U.S. is also expected to seek to raise the amount of North American content in goods shipped duty free to above the current level of 62.5 per cent.
+The U.S. is also expected to seek to raise the amount of North American content in goods shipped duty-free to above the current level of 62.5 per cent.

-NAFTA talks will not get under way until Commerce Secretary nominee Wilbur Ross, who will be in overall charge of the negotiations, and the nominee for United States Trade Representative Robert Lightizer are confirmed by the U.S. Senate.
+NAFTA talks will not get under way until Commerce secretary nominee Wilbur Ross, who will be in overall charge of the negotiations, and the nominee for U.S. trade representative Robert Lighthizer are confirmed by the U.S. Senate.

 Mr. Mulroney said he expects much of Canada’s and Mexico’s negotiations will be carried out bilaterally with the United States.